-The Bachelor of Science in Energy Studies and the Bachelor of Arts in Sustainable Energy degrees address energy issues from an interdisciplinary perspective.
+The Bachelor of Science in Energy Studies degree addresses energy issues from an interdisciplinary perspective.
 This is not a traditional curriculum.
-You will be able to use an atomic force microscope in your history class, learn statistics as you study weather forecasting in a course that studies energy load and yield, learn the physics and math theory as you apply it in real world situations and meet your speech and English requirements in a course that is co-taught with an engineer.
-This program allows students to learn in a hands-on environment that is tailored to the individual.
+Beginning in your freshman year and continuing throughout the entire program, you will have the opportunity to apply what you are learning to real world issues.
+This is definitely NOT going through the routine of taking a class simply to meet a requirement and get your grade.
+Your project solutions will come to life with our 3-D printers, you will be able to use an atomic force microscope in your history class, learn statistics as you study weather forecasting in a course that studies energy load and yield, learn physics and math theory as you apply it in real world situations, and meet your English requirements in a course that is co-taught with a physicist.
+The Energy Technology Program allows students to learn in a hands-on, real-world environment that develops superior problem solving expertise.

 Outdoor Solar Classroom

 Pittman Laboratory Building